IvanaHybenova/How_I_set_up_ETL_process_and_automated_reporting_in_my_company/Article_part1.md

 ## 4. Protecting credentials before pushing code to gitlab

 As I wrote earlier, you don't want to keep your/company credentials in your code.
-Even though your code should be safe once you push it on for example gitlab into repository which only certain colleagues have access to, it is a rule not to  push credentials anywhere in the repo.
-The way we protected our credentials was, that all the values I needed to make the code work, I saved in a group of environemt variables and send the list to my colleagues over the email or Telegram.
+Even though your code should be safe once you push it on for example gitlab into repository which only certain colleagues have access to, it is a rule in many companies not to push credentials nowhere in the repository.
+The way we protected our credentials was, that all the values I needed to make the code work, I saved in a group of environemt variables and sent the list of them to my colleagues over the email or Telegram.
 (Remember that Slack is not encrypted).

 ### Setting the environment variable on Windows
 1. In Search, search for and then select: System (Control Panel)